|

 Lake team 1903-04 and on later amateur Portage Lake teams.

 on the Calumet-Laurium team when they won the MacNaughton Cup in 1938.
-He also played
+He played

-hockey for teams in Baltimore and Chicago and earned all-star honor for
+hockey in Chicago with the Boston Store team and earned all-star honor for

 the "greatest star ever to grace the Armory ice... he played for the